Multi-Tenant SaaS

 - Java

-# 'GROUP' is the group, 'ID' is the id of the user to add to the group
+# 'ROLE' is the roleId, 'ID' is the id of the user to add to the role

 curl "https://api.warrant.dev/v1/warrants" \